-The tablet is now a thing - from the days when nobody thought a laptop without a keyboard to a good thing to today, where a slate full of more power than some games consoles is nestled in bags across the world.
+The tablet is now a thing - from the days when nobody considered a laptop without a keyboard to be a good thing to today, where a slate full of more power than some games consoles is nestled in bags across the world.

 And with that popularity comes the dreaded notion of choice.
 Do you eschew Apple's high prices, join the Android brigade and find the best iPad alternative?
 Or jump on board Cupertino's lovetrain, and use one of the most popular tablets on the planet?

 We've made it easy for you and pulled together the top 10 tablets of the moment available in the UK.

 It's a difficult process divining which place each of these excellent tablets should occupy in our list, so we take into account multiple elements including performance, battery life, screen quality and more.

 Price plays a part, as does age: a tablet that's been replaced by a sequel will tumble down the rankings as you can get all the great features on a better slate.

 If none of the top 10 tablets here take your fancy then head on over to our tablet reviews pages, where you'll find in-depth reviews for many more models.

 Let us know your thoughts on the top 10 (and whether you think we've got the order wrong) in the comment box below.

 A great tablet that still costs a little too much

 Weight: 331g | Dimensions: 200 x 134.7 x 7.5mm | OS: iOS 9.1 | Screen size: 7.9-inch | Resolution: 1536 x 2048 | CPU: Dual-core 1.3GHz | RAM: 1GB | Storage: 16/32/64/128GB | Battery: 6470mAh | Rear camera: 5MP | Front camera: 1.2MP